Turkey investigates Kurdish leaders, detains 21 for criticism of Syria offensive

 The government accuses the HDP of ties to the Kurdistan Workers Party (PKK) militant group and thousands of its members have been prosecuted for the same reason, including its leaders.
 The HDP denies such links.

-Hours after the operation started on Wednesday, authorities also launched investigations against 78 individuals who criticized the offensive on social media, Anadolu said.
+Hours after the operation started on Wednesday, authorities also launched investigations against 78 individuals who criticised the offensive on social media, Anadolu said.

 On Thursday, 21 people were detained in the southern province of Mardin for their social media posts.

-The suspects are accused of “provoking the public to hatred and animosity” and “carrying out propaganda for a terrorist organization”, it said.
+The suspects are accused of “provoking the public to hatred and animosity” and “carrying out propaganda for a terrorist organisation”, it said.

 Turkish authorities have launched similar investigations after each of its two previous cross-border operations into Syria.
-More than 300 people were detained for social media posts criticizing Turkey’s offensive into northern Syria in January 2018.
+More than 300 people were detained for social media posts criticising Turkey’s offensive into northern Syria in January 2018.
+(Reporting by Tuvan Gumrukcu; Editing by Daren Butler and Angus MacSwan)